Mundillo: Description

 Mundillo is celebrated and featured in festivals around the island.
 In 2021, the government of the Commonwealth of Puerto Rico officially established an annual day to celebrate, preserve, and promote the heritage craft, on the first Sunday in May each year as “Día Nacional del Mundillo Puertorriqueño”.

+In 2021, 95-year-old "mundillera" artisan Nellie Vera Sánchez was awarded a National Heritage Fellowship Award by the National Endowment for the Arts in honor of her work on this traditional craft.

 Contemporary lacemakers can learn to reproduce the style of lace with historical techniques.

-In 2021, 95-year-old "mundillera" artisan Nellie Vera Sánchez was awarded a National Heritage Fellowship Award by the National Endowment for the Arts in honor of her work on this traditional craft.
+An exhibition of the influence of this lace in fashion, and the importance of the tradition among generations of Puerto Rican diaspora, has been mounted.